Chrisyhjiang/lead-manager/README.md

 #

-This project is a Next.js application that provides a public form to submit leads, along with a login page and a protected lead list page.
+This project is a Next.js application that provides a public form to submit leads, along with a login page and a protected lead list page to display all submitted leads.
+The lead data are stored in sessionStorage.
+Accessing leadList page without login will be redirect to the login page.

 ## Folder Structure